-Six out of 10 of the 4,000 consultants responding to a BMA survey revealed early retirement plans, many citing the penalties incurred by breaching annual and lifetime pension allowance limits as chief drivers behind them.
+Six out of 10 of the 4,000 consultants in England responding to a BMA survey revealed early retirement plans, many citing the penalties incurred by breaching annual and lifetime pension allowance limits as chief drivers behind them.

 Fewer than one in 10 consultants (6.5 per cent) plan to continue working after the age of 65, it also found.